la2050/archive/_projects/2016/using-an-app-to-increase-awareness-of-air-quality-and-empower-individuals-to-protect-their-health.md

   users and develop new strategies for protecting the health of sensitive populations.
 Our goal is to improve the communication of air quality information and associated health effects.
-project_image_2: 0511230265741-team91.PNG
-empty_column_1: ''
 organization_name: UCLA Institute of the Environment and Sustainability (IOES)
 organization_website: www.ioes.ucla.edu
-organization_name_2: UCLA Institute of the Environment and Sustainability (IOES)
-organization_activity: >-
-  Through research and practice on the greatest environmental challenges facing humanity, the IOES moves science into action at the local, national and global level.
-ein: ''

 ---